Instant Runoff Voting and the Reinforcement Paradox: Preliminaries

 While Giessel is the winner, this election has the strange property that Cacy can point to two disjoint groups of voters such that Cacy would win under IRV if we use only the ballots from each group.
 Similarly, Holland can also break the electorate into two disjoint groups such that Holland wins when using the ballots from each group separately.
 We illustrate this paradoxical behavior in the next example.

 \begin{example} In the 2022 Senate District E election in Alaska, suppose we partition the ballots into two ballot sets $\mathcal{B}_1$ and $\mathcal{B}_2$ as shown for Partition 1 in Table \ref{District_E_partitions}.
-If we use just the ballots from $\mathcal{B}_1$, $H$ wins under IRV, as $C$ is eliminated first and enough votes are transferred to $H$ for him to win against $G$ win in the final round.
+If we use just the ballots from $\mathcal{B}_1$, $H$ wins under IRV, as $C$ is eliminated first and enough votes are transferred to $H$ for him to win against $G$ in the final round.
 Similarly, if we use only the ballots from $\mathcal{B}_2$ then $H$ also wins under IRV, as in this case $G$ is eliminated first and enough votes are transferred to $H$ for him to win against $C$ in the final round.
 Thus, Roger Holland is able to point to two disjoint sub-electorates in which he would win the election using just the ballots from each sub-electorate, yet when we merge the ballots from the sub-electorates to recover the original ballot data, Holland loses.

 Table \ref{District_E_partitions} provides a second partition of the ballots, Partition 2, in which $C$ wins under IRV when using only the ballots from $\mathcal{B}_1$ and only the ballots from $\mathcal{B}_2$, yet when we merge the ballots to recover the original election data, $C$ loses.
 For both Cacy and Holland, in this election win $+$ win $=$ loss in some sense. \end{example}

 Example \ref{first_paradox_example} demonstrates the notion of a \emph{reinforcement paradox}, the subject of this article.
 The study of this paradox dates to the work of Young \cite{Y74}.
-Young considered a voting method as a function $f$ which takes as input a set of ranked ballots and outputs an election winner (or a set of winners, if there is some sort of tie).
-If $\mathcal{B}$ is a set of ballots then $f(\mathcal{B})$ denotes the election winner under a voting method $f$, which leads to the definition of \emph{consistency} found in \cite{Y74}.
+Young defined a voting method as a function $f$ which takes as input a set of ranked ballots and which outputs an election winner (or a set of winners, if there is some sort of tie).
+We use a simplified version of Young's definition which does not address the issue of tied outcomes because ties almost never arise in the elections we study.
+In particular, none of our real-world elections have a tied outcome in any round.
+If $\mathcal{B}$ is a set of ballots and $f(\mathcal{B})$ is the winner under voting method $f$, then Young defined the following notion of \emph{consistency} \cite{Y74}.

 \begin{definition} Let $\mathcal{B}_1$ and $\mathcal{B}_2$ be two sets of ballots over the same candidate set.
 A voting method $f$ is said to be \emph{consistent} if whenever $f(\mathcal{B}_1)=f(\mathcal{B}_2)$ then $f(\mathcal{B}_1\cup\mathcal{B}_2)=f(\mathcal{B}_1)$. \end{definition}